openstack/devstack/HACKING.rst

     FLOATING_IP=`euca-allocate-address | cut -f2`
     die_if_not_set FLOATING_IP "Failure allocating floating IP"

+* If you want an exercise to be skipped when for example a service wasn't enabled for the exercise to be run, you can exit your exercise with the special exitcode 55 and it will be detected as skipped.

 * The exercise scripts should only use the various OpenStack client binaries to interact with OpenStack.
 This specifically excludes any ``*-manage`` tools as those assume direct access to configuration and databases, as well as direct